 - Special Topics: Stylistics

-- Subject to Discourse: Language and Literacies
+- Subject to Discourse: Language and Literacies (single honours only)

 - Audiences, Users and Producers (compulsory for single honours; alternative compulsory for combined honours)

 - Digital Media and Youth Identities

 - Film and Media Journalism

 - Publishing Media Workflow (single honours only)

 - TV News Production 2 (single honours only)

 - Cities and Society